Determining audit projects

 - reputational impact

-Based on these assessments and discussions with administrators, an internal audit plan is recommended by the Internal Audit Department.
-This plan is submitted to the IARB and ABOR for approval.
-The plan is subject to modification depending on the urgency of projects/issues that may arise during the year.
+Based on these assessments and discussions with administrators, an internal audit plan is recommended by the Internal Audit Department to the NAU Internal Audit Review Board (IARB).
+The IARB reviews and discusses the proposed plan with the chief audit executive and comes to agreement on a final plan that is submitted to the ABOR Audit and Risk Management Committee for approval.
+The plan is subject to modification depending on the urgency of projects/issues that may arise during the year where such changes must be approved by the IARB and reported to the ABOR Audit and Risk Management Committee.
 The audit plan is intended to focus work where it would be most productive, address the highest-risk areas identified, and provide the most impact.